Home Design Psychology

 - Thinking about how your home design effects your relationships.

-These exercises have the effect of communicating your taste into a process, a science even.
-It takes the mystery out of that intuitive feeling about what you want your home to be.
+These exercises have the effect of turning the act of forming and communicating your taste into a process - a science even.
+At the end of the process you'll have a solid idea of what will make a space seem like home to you.

 Home design psychology in action